 Presenters include writer and blogger Joy Neighbors, who will be giving two presentations.
 “A Grave Interest” focuses on the treasure trove of genealogical records than can be found in cemeteries.
 “Reading Symbols” discusses the various symbols and images on gravestones and their meaning.

 Ghost hunter Tim Poynter and local historian Al Hunter will be presenting the findings of their yearlong investigation of possible ghost sightings at the Indiana State Library.
-Steve Schmidt from the Indiana State Library will give a brief history of the library and surrounding property and introduce the ghost hunters.
+Steven Schmidt from the Indiana State Library will give a brief history of the library and surrounding property and introduce the ghost hunters.

 Parking will be available free of charge at a surface lot close to the state house.
 The address for the lot is 220 N. Capitol Avenue.
 The entrance to the parking lot is off of New York Street.
 If you would like to park closer to the library, there are a few metered parking spots.